1 Introduction

 every CDATA section forms a single node and

-a node kind test cdata()
+a node kind test cdata() can be used in STXPath

 patterns.
 Otherwise

-), CDATA
+(recognize-cdata="no"), CDATA

 boundaries will be ignored and all consequent character